feliciaatterling/jeoparty/README.md

 ![Tech_graphic](https://github.com/user-attachments/assets/79eb07ab-6fdf-4036-8a99-c753d37d0992)

 ### Testing
-Vitest is used for testing the components.
+Vitest is used for component testing.
 All the testfiles are located in ../frontend/__tests__.
 To run all tests, "cd fronted", then "npx vitest run" in the terminal.
 To run a specific test, use "npx vitest run filename".

 IMPORTANT NOTE: To run vitest, make sure tsconfig.json, located in ../frontend is set to "jsx": "react-jsx" and not "jsx": "preserve".
 This value is changed by next.js every time "npm run dev" is executed and needs to be changed back manually before running tests.